Yellow Wood Guiding offers private Winter Estes Park Photography Tours of Rocky Mountain National Park in Estes Park, Colorado.

 Unless otherwise stated these tour options can be part of a 3.5, 6, or 8 hour trip.
 Don't see the option you want, we can customize a trip just for you.

-Winter Wildlife - In the winter season we generally see Elk, Mule Deer, Turkey and sometimes Coyotes nearly everyday.
+Winter Wildlife - In the winter season we generally see Elk, Mule Deer, Turkey nearly everyday.
 The Big Horn Sheep have become easier to find over the years, but they are not always close, common ranges are 50-200 yards, and sometimes literally on the roadside or way up a hill as tiny dots.
 Moose are extremely rarely seen and almost never a good photo option in the winter months.
 Late Oct. - November is best for Rams during the rut.
-We also find Pine Squirrels, Abert's Squirrels, Magpies, and very rarely red tail hawks.
-Generally best morning and evenings.
+We also find Pine Squirrels, Magpies, and very rarely red tail hawks.
+Best morning and evenings with some Mule Deer and Sheep activity mid morning and evening.

 Elk bulls can often be found in the National Park and town edges, and cow elk are often found at the edges of town and farther out in a few areas.
 If they are close to the road we can get great shots of bulls or cows in herds surviving the winter.
 90% chance to see.

-Oct. - Feb. - Through most of the winter Big Horn Sheep are a 40% chance closer sighting.
-Oct 20th throuh early December is prime Ram finding but ewe herds are far more common.
-The Big Horn Rut activity is best in Late October through early December.
+Oct. - Feb. - Through most of the winter Big Horn Sheep are a 40% chance closer sighting, mostly ewe groups.
+Oct 20th throuh early December is prime Ram finding during their rut but ewe herds are far more common in the winter.

 Nov.
 6th - Dec.
 10th - The rut season for Mule Deer can often bring out some monster bucks and the mule deer are very easy to see in the evenings and mornings.
 The Prime Rut season is the 2nd week of November, generally the 10th.
 70% chance to see.
 The rest of the winter Mule Deer doe herds are common and make for fantastic subjects.
 Their calm nature makes for some very close encounters.
 Bucks loose their antlers in mid-February.

 Snowshoe Hares are generally only found in the last hour and a half of the evening.
-These targets require snowshoeing less than a quarter mile one way, some patience, and a bit of luck.
-Fast lenses and high ISO are also required, even then its probably only a 30% chance we can locate and photograph these amazing white rabbits hares.
+These targets require snowshoeing less than a quarter mile one way but very uphill wall, some patience, and a bit of luck.
+Fast lenses and high ISO are also required, even then its probably only a 30% chance we can locate and photograph these amazing white hares.
 Targeting snowshoe hares uses most of the tour time, so you have to choose elk or hares.

 Turkey migrate close to Estes Park during the winter months and can make great close up targets from the car.
 Spring Break brings the mating season and fanning in March